eh3rrera/ocpj8-notes/12-Localization/4-Build-a-resource-bundle-for-each-locale-and-load-a-resource-bundle-in-an-application.md

 [java.util.ResourceBundle](http://docs.oracle.com/javase/8/docs/api/java/util/ResourceBundle.html) class is used to store texts in key/pair values and components that are locale sensitive.

 Resource bundles can share a common base name, but names can also have additional components that identify their locales.
-For example, if the base name of resource bundles is "MyBundle", we can have a "MyBundle_en" for the english locale and "MyBundle_es" for a spanish locale.
-We can even have different resources for different countries, for example, "MyBundle_fr_CA" for canadian french:
+For example, if the base name of resource bundles is "MyBundle", we can have a "MyBundle_en" for the English locale and "MyBundle_es" for a Spanish locale.
+We can even have different resources for different countries, for example, "MyBundle_fr_CA" for Canadian French:
 ````
 MyBundle.properties
 MyBundle_en.properties